ausevo/ausevo.github.io/excellence_awards.md

 **Prize**:
 Winners will receive $750 to put toward registration and travel to the 2023 AES Conference in Adelaide.

-Applications close 15th of October 2023.
+**Applications close**: 15th of October 2023.

 Winners announced early November 2023.